ProRTC/prortc_ios_samples/README.md

 **Final step: Other linker flag**

-**libProRTC.a** includes few Objective-C categories of **WebRTC.framework** classes so we need to make sure that linker loads all categories and classes of static library properly:
+**libProRTC.a** includes few Objective-C categories of **WebRTC** classes so we need to make sure that linker loads all categories and classes of static library properly:

 Goto your project **Build settings** and add **-ObjC** flag in **Other linker flag** section.